Last Updated: February 8, 2026

 Skip Markate Unless You Have Specific Needs

-When to Stay With Paper/Excel
+When to Stay With Paper and Excel

-I know contractors doing $200,000+ annually using handwritten invoices and Excel spreadsheets.
-They’re old school, they don’t care about digital polish, and their customers keep hiring them because they do excellent work at fair prices.
+Controversial opinion: if your current system works and you are profitable, do not change it just because people tell you to “get with the times.”
+There are contractors doing $200,000+ annually using handwritten invoices and Excel spreadsheets.
+They are old school, they do not care about digital polish, and their customers keep hiring them because they do excellent work at fair prices.

-But be honest: are you avoiding software because your current system genuinely works, or because you’re intimidated by learning new technology?
-If it’s the latter, invest a Saturday afternoon learning Joist or Yardbook.
-The learning curve is maybe 2-3 hours, and you’ll have professional capabilities forever.
+Software solves problems.
+If you do not have the problems software solves (losing customer data, looking unprofessional, slow payment collection), then spending money on solutions to problems you do not have is wasteful.
+But be honest with yourself: are you avoiding software because your current system genuinely works, or because you are intimidated by learning new technology?
+If it is the latter, invest a Saturday afternoon learning Joist or Yardbook.
+The learning curve is maybe 2–3 hours, and you will have professional capabilities from that point forward.

 The Growth Path Forward

 This path keeps your overhead low during the risky early years, then scales software investment as revenue grows and justifies the cost.
+Do not buy software for the business you hope to have someday.
+Buy software for the business you have today.

 Frequently Asked Questions